-- Can only be used on PC unless the user has specific tools to hook it up to consoles
+- Can only be used on a PC unless the user has specific tools to hook it up to consoles

 Compatibility: PC, Xbox One | Max Rotation: 900 degrees | Force Feedback: Yes | Pedals Included: No | Buttons: 16 | Expandable: Yes

-Not only is this wheel directly sponsored by and developed in partnership with Microsoft and the makers of Forza, but it is part of Fanatec’s ClubSport line of products; designed for excellence and competitive racing.
+Not only is this wheel directly sponsored by and developed in partnership with Microsoft and the makers of Forza, but it is part of Fanatec’s ClubSport line of products, designed for excellence and competitive racing.